yohasebe/openai-chat-api-workflow/README.md

 <b>Chat Parameters</b>

 - **Model**: OpenAI's chat [model](https://beta.openai.com/docs/api-reference/models) used for the workflow (default: `gpt-4o-mini`).
-If you want to use the latest and greatest model, set it to `chatgpt-4o-latest`.
 Here are some of the models currently available:

   - `gpt-4o-mini`
   - `chatgpt-4o-latest`
   - `gpt-4o-2024-08-06`
   - `gpt-4o`

+You may or may not use the following beta models.
+System prompt and parameter settings are not available for these models.
+Also, streaming is not supported for these model and the response time is longer than the other models.

+  - `o1-preview`
+  - `o1-mini`

 - **Max Tokens**: Maximum number of tokens to be generated upon completion (default: `2048`).
 If this parameter is set to `0`, `null` is sent to the API as the default value (the maximum number of tokens is not specified).
 See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-max_tokens).
 - **Temperature**: See OpenAI's [documentation](https://beta.openai.com/docs/api-reference/chats/create#chats/create-temperature). (default: `0.3`)